Himanshukwal/website/.github/pull_request_template.md

 <!--
 Thank you for contributing to The Coding Train website!

-This is a template to get more information about your pull request.
+This is a template made by me to get more information about your pull request.
 To check any option, replace the "[ ]" with a "[x]".
 Be sure to check out how it looks in the preview tab!
 Feel free to remove all or any portion of the template that is not relevant, as it is mainly designed for community contributions.

 You can see the guide at: https://thecodingtrain.com/Guides/community-contribution-guide.html.
 -->